2020PB/police-brutality/reports/Oregon.md

 Additional images show foam bullets & tear gas canisters used during protests.
 It should be noted that the mayor of Portland, with the backing of a federal judge, issued a restriction on tear gas: to be used only when a life is at risk.

-tags: tear-gas, stun-grenade, journalist, projectile, foam-bullet, shoot, protestor, legal-observer
+tags: tear-gas, stun-grenade, journalist, projectile, foam-bullet, shoot, protester, legal-observer

 id: or-portland-28